geist-pro/geist-pro.github.io/README.md

 ```bash
 convert 'before.jpg' -resize 800x800 -quality 100 'after.jpg'
 ```
-To optimize the image for the web:
+To optimize the image for the web (not the best option, but better than nothing):
 ```bash
 convert "before.jpg" -strip -quality 86 "after.jpg"
 ```